kaga/kaga.github.io/_posts/2021-03-02-Test-Driven-Development-Part-3.markdown

 +----------------------------------------------------+
 ```

 At last, going back to the first point of simple design.
 A good design for me is about putting even more emphasis in unit testing.
+Test should become easier to write and fast to run.

 The quote was not about not writing a single integration test because it is a **"Scam"**.
 It is about using unit test to show the correctness of the program.

 This ever thinner layer of Integration test is very useful if not necessary to make sure external systems, such as a REST API service implemented by a contractor, honour the agreed contract.

+## That's It

+This is my integration on Test Driven Development with 3 areas of focus.
+This work is not original and heavily inspired by talks given by J. B. Rainsberger.

 ## Reference